 - Supporter - $25 and up – commemorative 25th anniversary Geo-Institute pin

-- Supporter - $2500 – your name in GEOSTRATA, 5 25th anniversary Dri-Fit G-I polo shirt polo shirts, and 5 commemorative 25th anniversary Geo-Institute pins
+- Supporter - $2500 – your organization's name in GEOSTRATA, five 25th anniversary G-I polo shirts, and five commemorative 25th anniversary Geo-Institute pins

-- President’s Circle - $25000 – recognition at all 2021 Geo-Institute conferences, your name in GEOSTRATA, 10 25th anniversary Dri-Fit G-I polo shirts, and 10 commemorative 25th anniversary Geo-Institute pins
+- President’s Circle - $25000 – recognition at all 2021 Geo-Institute conferences, your organization's name in GEOSTRATA, ten 25th anniversary G-I polo shirts, and ten commemorative 25th anniversary Geo-Institute pins

 Thank you for supporting the next generation of geotechnical engineers!